MShawon/YouTube-Viewer/README.md

  * Chrome driver will be downloaded automatically by undetected-chromedriver

 # HTTP API
    Live logs fetched every 10 seconds and statistics in graphs are available on http://localhost:5000/ .Or [http://ip_of_your_pc:5000/](http://ip_of_your_pc:5000/) use this to access from another device under same network.
-A SQLite Database is being used  to store your generated views from this script
+A SQLite Database is being used  to store your generated views from this script.
+   Last 20 logs from scripts are fetched every 10 seconds to show on website and graph is updated every 5 minutes.

 # Config.json
    No need to type everything everytime you run the script.
 A config file will be created automatically to save and use your preferences.